 This approach is proven to help people who struggle to live in a hostel environment.
 It has had a dramatic effect in other countries, especially in Finland where it has virtually eliminated rough sleeping.

 The people living in these homes can furnish them however they want.
 It’s about giving them a sense of ownership and empowerment so their new home feels safe and secure.

 With people away from the chaos of the streets, we can help them address other issues they are facing.
 While this important work is taking place, benefits are used to cover people’s rent.
 If the person then finds employment, they can take over paying the rent – another giant step towards independence.

 We’re already seeing a big change in the people who live in our Housing First properties.
 It’s widely agreed by organisations and experts around the world that this approach is the only way to end rough sleeping for good.

 That's why we're aiming to introduce it to other parts of Kent in the near future.

-There are currently seven Housing First properties in Maidstone, owned by Golding Homes and run in partnership with Porchlight.
+There are currently five Housing First properties in Maidstone, owned by Golding Homes and run in partnership with Porchlight.
 Porchlight and Maidstone Borough Council cover the cost of furnishing and decorating the properties.

 In the past year, the government has spent £30 million on Housing First schemes in other areas of the UK.